mg126e/Project_Backend/design/project_report.md

 **Messaging:**
 - Implemented automatic message thread creation and management to ensure users can only message those they have an active match with (PartnerMatching, OneRunMatching)
+- Based on feedback, we revised the concept specification and simplified it so that 2 users share a thread rather than each user owning a 'copy' of the thread.
+The feedback was really helpful in understanding how to break down a seemingly simple concept like Messaging to fit the concept design framework we learnt and not overcomplicate it.

+**PartnerMatching:**
+- To avoid a conflation of concerns with UserProfile, we decided to separate how users interact with this in the front-end from the concept specification driving the back-end.
+As noted in the spec, we decided that the main running preferences (pace and time of day) would be fields used in PartnerMatching while the other fields are tags in UserProfile.
+So, although they all appear together for the sake of the user, the concepts do not actually interact with each other.
+- We also removed the match action and just made it a sync triggered by two people accepting each other's suggestions.

+**OneRunMatching:**
+- We included a system expireInvite action that causes the invite to expire after the time of the run.
+As a result, we didn't see a need for a declineInvite action since the user's invites feed would be automatically cleared anyways.

 ### Key Learnings